tony-waters/tony-waters.github.io/_posts/2026-08-28-resiance4j-circuit-breaker.md

 This is another post in a series on [Resilience4j](https://resilience4j.readme.io/) with SpringBoot.
 Resilience4j provides common resilience patterns that can be used with SpringBoot.
 In this post I want to look at the `Circuit Breaker` pattern.

 A [Circuit Breaker](https://resilience4j.readme.io/docs/circuitbreaker) stops an application from repeatedly calling a dependency that is already failing.
-Instead of sending every request over the network and waiting for another error, the circuit breaker watches recent outcomes.
+Instead of sending every request over the network and waiting for another error, the circuit breaker reacts to recent outcomes.
 When failures cross a configured threshold, it opens and rejects new calls immediately.

 This demo uses two Spring Boot services: